-(p) Future accounting policies
+(q) Future accounting policies

-In future accounting periods, the Company will adopt the following IFRS:
+In future accounting periods, the Corporation will adopt the following IFRS:

 - IFRS 15 "Revenue From Contracts with Customers" IFRS 15 was issued in May 2014 and replaces IAS 18 Revenue, IAS 11 Construction Contracts and related interpretations.
 The standard is required to be adopted either retrospectively or using a modified transaction approach.
 In September 2015, the IASB amended IFRS 15, deferring the effective date of the standard by one year to annual periods beginning on or after January 1, 2018 with early adoption still permitted.
-IFRS 15 will be adopted by the Company on January 1, 2018.
-The Company is currently reviewing the terms of its sales contracts with customers to determine the impact, if any, that the standard will have on the consolidated financial statements. - IFRS 9 "Financial Instruments"- IFRS 9 was amended in July 2014 to include guidance to assess and recognize impairment losses on financial assets based on an expected loss model.
+IFRS 15 will be adopted by the Corporation on January 1, 2018.
+The Corporation has completed its review of sales contracts with customers and has determined that there will be no material change to the consolidated financial statements other than enhanced disclosures. - IFRS 9 "Financial Instruments"- IFRS 9 was amended in July 2014 to include guidance to assess and recognize impairment losses on financial assets based on an expected loss model.
 The amendments are effective for fiscal years beginning on or after January 1, 2018 with earlier adoption permitted.
-This amendment will be adopted by the Company on January 1, 2018 and the Company is currently evaluating the impact, if any, of the amendment on the consolidated financial statements. - IFRS 16 "Leases" IFRS 16 was issued January 2016 and replaces IAS 17 Leases.
+This amendment will be adopted by the Corporation on January 1, 2018 and the Corporation has completed its review of financial instruments has determined that there will be no material change to the consolidated financial statements other than enhanced disclosures. - IFRS 16 "Leases" IFRS 16 was issued January 2016 and replaces IAS 17 Leases.
 The standard introduces a single lessee accounting model for leases with required recognition of assets and liabilities for most leases.
-The standard is effective for fiscal years beginning on or after January 1, 2019 with early adoption permitted if the Company is also applying IFRS 15 Revenue from Contracts with Customers.
-IFRS 16 will be adopted by the Company on January 1, 2019 and the Company is currently reviewing contracts that are currently identified as leases and evaluating the impact of the standard on the consolidated financial statements.
+The standard is effective for fiscal years beginning on or after January 1, 2019 with early adoption permitted if the Corporation is also applying IFRS 15 Revenue from Contracts with Customers.
+IFRS 16 will be adopted by the Corporation on January 1, 2019 and the Corporation is currently reviewing contracts that are currently identified as leases and evaluating the impact of the standard on the consolidated financial statements.